Billiam/create-itch-tailwind/README.md

 By default, files that already exist will be skipped.

+### Development server

+Once your project has been set up and your templates are downloaded, you can launch the development server using `npm run start`.

+Open http://localhost:5173 (by default) to view your project preview.
+Changes to your templates, data, or CSS will reload the page.

 ### Generate your HTML and CSS

 When your project is ready, generate the final HTML and CSS using: